 Tallangatta Shopfront Revitalisation Program

-Engaging in conversations about the era of the buildings, we helped the community to understand the context of mid-century Australian design, post war construction and how following the grey trend would conceal the unique character of their town rather than celebrate it.
+Engaging in conversations about the era of the buildings, we helped the community to understand the context of mid-century Australian design, post war construction and how best to showcase and celebrate the unique character of their town.

-From new 1950’s inspired signage, verandah repairs and colourful painted facades, the overall outcome is comprised of small alterations and insertions on each shopfront that creates a collective whole.
+From new 1950’s inspired signage, verandah repairs, new lighting and colourful painted facades, the overall outcome is comprised of small alterations and permanent improvements on each shopfront that creates a collective whole.

 Studio Scerri – Good Golly Miss Molly identity